chand-lab/openEyeTrack/docs/paper.md

 ### Performance

 Under the conditions at the time of development, frame acquisition frame rates of up to 715 fps and display rates of up to 145 fps were achieved.
 Although more  threads in theory should increase speed, four processing threads were sufficient to keep up with the camera.
 Performance improved when we used the gev_nettweak tool provided by Teledyne Dalsa, which adjusts various features for the network buffers allowing higher throughput transmission from the camera to the computer.
 Additionally, the environmental lighting significantly affects the speed at which the blob detection occurs.
-The OpenCV blob detector by default looks for black blobs and thus more light allows for easier detection by increasing the contrast between darker and lighter areas of the image.To facilitate the detection process, the images undergo a binary thresholding and the user can specify a region of interest for the blob detector to focus on.
+The OpenCV blob detector by default looks for black blobs and thus more light allows for easier detection by increasing the contrast between darker and lighter areas of the image.
+To facilitate the detection process, the images undergo a binary thresholding and the user can specify a region of interest for the blob detector to focus on.
 For eye tracking, it is necessary to have an infrared IR light source to increase the contrast between the pupil and the surrounding regions.

 ### Limitations